moliver28/research-handbook/content/handbook/engineering/development/ops/verify/_index.md

 ## Technical Roadmap

-### FY25
+### FY25 to FY26

-There are 3 Core Themes that continues to be a focus for GitLab CI:
+There are 3 Core Themes that continue to be a focus for GitLab CI:

 1. Scalability
 1. Reliability & Availability
 1. Performance Improvements